nock/nock/.github/ISSUE_TEMPLATE/02_feature_request.md

 **Has the feature been requested before?**

-Please provide link to issue.
+Please provide a link to the issue.

-**If feature is accepted, Would you be willing to submit a PR?**
+**If feature is accepted, would you be willing to submit a PR?**

 Yes / No _(Help can be provided if you need assistance submitting a pr)_